Exodromy: Profinite stratified shape

-\begin{nul} Combining the preceding with ordinary Stone Duality between profinite sets and Stone topological spaces, the functor $\Pt\colon\fromto{(\Strprofin)_{\leq 1}}{\Cat_{1}}$ factors through a fully faithful functor $\incto{(\Strprofin)_{\leq 1}}{\Cat(\TSpc^{\Stone})}$ from the $2$-category of $1$-truncated profinite stratified spaces to the $2$-category of category objects in the category of Stone topological spaces.
-The essential image of this functor is spanned by the \defn{layered} category objects -- i.e., the ones in which every endomorphism is an isomorphism. \end{nul}
+from the $2$-category of $1$-truncated profinite stratified spaces to the $2$-category of categories in the category of Stone topological spaces (cf. \Cref{def:COCSS}).
+The essential image of this functor is spanned by the \defn{layered} categories -- i.e., the ones in which every endomorphism is an isomorphism. \end{nul}